breathe-doc/breathe/documentation/source/group.rst

 Private-Members Example
 -----------------------

-The ``private-members`` option changes the output to only include the private members of any classes as well as the public members.
+The ``private-members`` option changes the output to include the private members of any classes.
 The output for any class in the group should be the same as if it had be produced by the :ref:`doxygenclass directive <class-example>` with the ``private-members`` option specified.

 .. code-block:: rst